Pirate FlagPirates and PrivateersPirate Flag

 USS Constellation

 Her three masts, from bow to stern, are the foremast, the mainmast, and the mizzenmast.
-When sailing in hotter climates or during the summer, a canvas could be rigged across the deck to provide shade from the sun and heat.
+When sailing in hotter climates or during the summer, a canvas could be rigged across the deck like an awning to provide shade from the sun and heat.

 The Gun Deck